Canada: Government and politics

-The Parliament of Canada passes all statute laws within the federal sphere.
+The Parliament of Canada passes all federal statute laws.
 It comprises the monarch, the House of Commons, and the Senate.
 While Canada inherited the British concept of parliamentary supremacy, this was later, with the enactment of the Constitution Act, 1982, all but completely superseded by the American notion of the supremacy of the law.

-Each of the 338 members of Parliament in the House of Commons is elected by simple plurality in an electoral district or riding.
+Each of the 343 members of Parliament in the House of Commons is elected by simple plurality in an electoral district or riding.
 The Constitution Act, 1982, requires that no more than five years pass between elections, although the Canada Elections Act limits this to four years with a "fixed" election date in October; general elections still must be called by the governor general and can be triggered by either the advice of the prime minister or a lost confidence vote in the House.
 The 105 members of the Senate, whose seats are apportioned on a regional basis, serve until age 75.

 Canadian federalism divides government responsibilities between the federal government and the 10 provinces.
 Provincial legislatures are unicameral and operate in parliamentary fashion similar to the House of Commons.
-Canada's three territories also have legislatures; but, these are not sovereign and have fewer constitutional responsibilities than the provinces.
-The territorial legislatures also differ structurally from their provincial counterparts.
+Canada's three territories also have legislatures, but these are not sovereign, have fewer constitutional responsibilities than the provinces, and differ structurally from their provincial counterparts.

-The Bank of Canada is the central bank of the country.
-The minister of finance and minister of innovation, science, and industry use the Statistics Canada agency for financial planning and economic policy development.
-The Bank of Canada is the sole authority authorized to issue currency in the form of Canadian bank notes.
-The bank does not issue Canadian coins; they are issued by the Royal Canadian Mint.